You should now have a basic understanding of ...

 As discussed and shown on the storyboard, the vast majority of investors use an ad hoc savings approach and spend their RRSP refunds.
-For most, simply reinvesting their refunds and starting a “Pay Yourself First and inflate” plan would be a big improvement.
+For most, simply starting a “Pay Yourself First and inflate” plan and reinvesting their refunds would be a big improvement.

 But most can do better.
 Much better.

 Upgrading your RRSP savings strategy to what is optimal for you involves two core principles.

 Invest all cash flow available, intended, and needed for retirement.

 Use the forced savings amount that is behaviourally best for you.